ianrasmussen05/programming-languages-2021/report.md

 - Haskell and lambda-calculus:
   - Write the same program in both languages and compare.
   - Study Church numerals.
 Make examples.
 Implement Church numerals and run them in Haskell.
 -  If you know C and have experience in programming with pointers, you will be interested to learn that all of this is still in Haskell, but hidden in the compiler.
 Study how the Haskell compiler makes working with lists efficient.
-(This is a big topic and would be worth a whole series of blog posts.)
 - Write about some features of Haskell that only appear on the sidelines in this course:
     - Haskell is lazy
     - Haskell has type classes